-HONOR GRADE POINT AVERAGE (GPA) President's Honors List 3.90 & above- with no grade lower than a Academic Honors 3.50 - 3.89- with no grade lower than a "C"
+HONOR GRADE POINT AVERAGE (GPA)

+President's Honors List 3.90 & above

+Academic Honors 3.50 - 3.89

 The academic evaluation period for Pinnacle Career Institute is based on the academic term.
-Final grades are posted to the student's record within 72 hours of completion of the class.
+Final grades are posted to the student's record within 48 hours of completion of the class.